SRIP Frequently Asked Questions

 When does the program start?

 The program runs for 10 weeks and typically starts the last week of May and ends the first full week of August.
-For example, the 2024 session will begin May 29 and conclude August 8.
+For example, the 2024 session started May 29 and concluded August 8.

 Is this an on-site internship or is this a remote internship?